homocumulus/homocumulus.github.io/_posts/2024-03-17-weeklyUpdate.md

 subtitle: weekly update
 gh-repo: homocumulus
 gh-badge: [follow]
-tags: [blog, weekly update]
+tags: [blog]
 author: wllw
 ---
 it turns out it is really weird to write more than 140 characters after having used twitter as my only form of socialization for years. it's like i even think in tweetable chunks of information. what that means is i'm going to have to plan out these posts, write some things down throughout the day. which is the antithesis of my approach to social media: totally unplanned and unpredictable. the funny thing is, when i start to think like that i start to have all these ideas for Content, like blog posts about tabletop rpgs, or video games, or movies, or my adventure hacking my dslr, or other things of that nature. not things i could ever condense into a tweet, but ideas i want to get out of my head someday.

-you might notice "weekly update" in the tags and that's cause I want to make a post every weekend to kind of keep track of my life. this might change, or become something else, or move somewhere else, but that's where my head is at right now soooo
+~~you might notice "weekly update" in the tags and that's cause I want to make a post every weekend to kind of keep track of my life.~~ this might change, or become something else, or move somewhere else, but that's where my head is at right now soooo

+UPDATE may 9th: yeah i'm just gonna use the tag "blog" for these kind of posts

 ### Weekly Update
 ok so like nothing happened this week except i got this cool vanity/dresser for freeeeeee and its exactly what i needed for my room!